13 Things You NEED To Know About Semen

 12 of 13

-Male fertility is analyzed through a number of things, and sperm count is only one factor.
+Male fertility is analysed through a number of things, and sperm count is only one factor.

 "Semen analysis is a reasonable screening test, but in and of itself, it’s not that meaningful," says Dr. Werthman.